List of A Song of Ice and Fire characters: Shae

 Shae is a Lannister camp follower who sleeps with Tyrion Lannister before the battle on the Green Fork.
 She accompanies him to King's Landing, against Tywin's orders, and serves as his mistress.
 To prevent discovery, Shae is set up as a handmaiden by Tyrion and Varys, serving Lollys Stokeworth and later Sansa Stark.
-During the trial accusing Tyrion for the murdering Joffrey, Shae gives evidence testimony against him, flaunting their relationship to the court, in exchange for being wed to a knight.
+During the trial accusing Tyrion of murdering Joffrey, Shae gives evidence testimony against him, flaunting their relationship to the court, in exchange for being wed to a knight.
 She is later found in Tywin's bed by Tyrion and strangled to death with the Hand's Chain.

 House Baratheon

-House Baratheon is the youngest of the great houses of the Seven Kingdoms and the principal house of the Stormlands.
-It was founded by Orys, the bastard half-brother of the first Targaryen king.
+In the book series, House Baratheon is the youngest of the great houses of the Seven Kingdoms and the principal house of The Stormlands.
+It was founded by Orys, the supposed bastard half-brother of the first Targaryen king.
 Under Robert, House Baratheon occupies the Iron Throne in King's Landing, with his younger brothers Stannis and Renly ruling Dragonstone and the ancestral seat Storm's End, respectively.
 The Baratheon coat of arms displays a black stag on a field of gold; a crown was added after Robert Baratheon took the Iron Throne.
 The house motto is Ours is the Fury.
-Bastards born in the Stormlands are generally given the surname "Storm".
+Acknowledged bastards born in the Stormlands are generally given the surname "Storm".